jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/command-line.md

 Indicates whether the ingress controller should update the `status` attribute of all the Ingress resources that this controller is tracking.
 Defaults to `true`.

 ---

+## --update-status-on-shutdown

+Indicates whether the ingress controller should update the `status` attribute of all the Ingress resources that this controller is tracking when the controller is being stopped.
+Defaults to `true`.

+---